gershomlapaix/DSA/readme.md

 Inside the function, the address is used to access the actual argument used in the call.
 This means that the changes made to the parameter affect the passed argument.

+# Recursive functions

+A function that calls itself.
+This technique is called recursion. `Recursion` is the process of repeating items in a self-similar way.

+The recursion continues until some condition is met to prevent it.

+If the speed of the program is vital, then, you should avoid using recursion.
+Recursions use more memory and are generally slow.

 ## Structures

 A structure in C++ is a group of data elements grouped together under one name.
 These data members can have different types and different lengths.
 It is a `user defined data type` which allows us to combine data items of different kinds.